-But normal digital cameras use a color filter array consisting of a pattern of red, green and blue patches (Bayer-Pattern) in front of the grid of photosensors to generate the color information.
-This means that one pixel can only detect either red, blue or green light and the other colors are generated afterwards in the postprocessing by interpolation of the neighboring pixels.
-This leads to reduced resolution compared to a black and white image sensor without the color filter array.
-In addition this could also lead to moiré artifacts, which are often avoided/reduced by using an anti-aliasing filter in addition to the color filter array which further reduces the resolution.
+But normal digital cameras use a color filter array consisting of a pattern of red, green, and blue patches (Bayer-Pattern) in front of the grid of photosensors to generate the color information.
+This means that one pixel can only detect either red, blue, or green light and the other colors are generated afterward in the postprocessing by interpolation of the neighboring pixels.
+This leads to a reduced resolution compared to a black and white image sensor without the color filter array.
+In addition, this could also lead to moiré artifacts, which are often avoided/reduced by using an anti-aliasing filter in addition to the color filter array which further reduces the resolution.
 The Leica M9 has no AA filter but suffers from color moiré artifacts in certain situations.

 The current Foveon sensor used in the DP2M has 14.8 MP, but delivers a resolution comparable to a good standard Bayer-Pattern imager with ca. 25-30 MP.
 This means the resolution of the DP2M should be better than nearly all current 35mm FF DSLRs and only slightly below the state-of-the-art 36 MP Nikon D800.